jam0ng/course-se-vocab-web/README.md

-This web-based program is an English vocabulary study tool developed by university students as part of a Software Engineering course, with the assistance of ChatGPT.
+This web-based program is an English vocabulary study tool designed for university students, developed as part of a Software Engineering course with the assistance of ChatGPT.